Inovasys-CS/EDI/intelligence_bundles/xelera_ransomware/xelera_ransomware.md

 Seqrite - 2025/02/12, Report, [Reference Link](https://www.seqrite.com/blog/xelera-ransomware-fake-fci-job-offers/)

-A collection of rules that aim to detect xelera ransomware which act as a RAT and uses discord as C2 and encrypt files.
+A collection of rules that aim to detect xelera ransomware which act as a RAT, uses discord as C2 and encrypt files.

 ## Related Rules